 Time is of the essence when filing a claim for damages.
 Under California Code of Civil Procedure Section 335.1, there is a two-year window to file a personal injury or wrongful death claim.
 Conversely, there are some exceptions for which the statute of limitations can require an injured person to file a claim sooner.
 In cases involving government negligence, a claim must be filed within six months or 180 days from the time of loss.
 Since there are various causes of action and several possible statutes of limitations that apply to a case, it is essential to consult with an injury lawyer to avoid missing any deadlines applicable to your claim.How Much Does a Woodbridge Auto Accident Attorney Cost?

 Some people are under the impression that hiring an injury attorney can come with high hourly rates or retainer fees.
 However, most injury lawyers offer contingency-fee billing.
 This helps provide injured people with legal representation when they need it most.
-Legal fees are only owed when the injury attorney can secure fair compensation on the injured person’s behalf.Woodbridge Car Accident and Personal Injury Lawyer
+Legal fees are only owed when the injury attorney can secure fair compensation on the injured person’s behalf.Discuss Your Case with a Woodbridge, CA Personal Injury Lawyer Today

 Picture Credit: By "Tama66," "Free-Photos" and "Nile" via Pixabay